|The Wm. H. & Edgar J. Magness Community House and Library or "Magness Library"

 years old, sitting on the dark curb throwing rocks at anything that moved.
 As a distraction Mrs. Cunningham offered the boy a magazine with

 pictures which he declined saying he liked books.
-Mrs. Cunningham returned to her apartment and selected one of her sons books and took it
+Mrs. Cunningham returned to her apartment and selected one of her son's books and took it

 back to the boy.
 He sat quietly on the curb and read the entire book before his father returned to pick him up.
 He returned the book and thanked

-Mrs. Cunningham, whereupon she offered him another book, told him he could take it home and return it the next time his father brought to
+Mrs. Cunningham, whereupon she offered him another book, told him he could take it home and return it the next time his father brought him to

 town.
 The McMinnville Free Lending Library was born.

-Mrs. Cunningham related her experience to other members of the Civic League and immediately, the Women’s Rest Room became a
+Mrs. Cunningham related her experience to other members of the Civic League and immediately, the Women’s Rest Room became a repository

-could keep the magazines.
+magazines.
 It was several months before a loaned book was not returned.

 by: Charles "Shot" Nunley